About

 My mom and grandma in the woods.

 For a long time, my design career was my main priority, but in 2017 it stopped being enough.
 Living 7,000 kilometers away in Pittsburgh, PA, I felt disconnected from my family and my home country, the Czech Republic.
 I missed our summer house, the woods around it, and mushroom foraging with my mom and grandma.
 To reconnect with what I loved, I grabbed my camera (which I haven’t touched in years), started hiking in the local park, and began posting my photos to my new mushroom Instagram account @fungiwoman.
-Fast-forward to five years later, with over 65K followers on my account, it turns out many of you like mushrooms as much as I do and I have found my purpose again.
+Fast-forward to six years later, with over 125K followers on my account, it turns out many of you like mushrooms as much as I do and I am happy to have found a new direction!

 FUNGIWOMAN is the synergy of everything I’ve always loved, lost for a while, and found again.
 Now I want to share it with you and perhaps inspire you to do the same.
-Let’s go explore the woods, learn about mushrooms, take stunning photos, cook with wild foods, and explore new places!
-Let's enjoy life.
+Join me on a guided mushroom walk in Pennsylvania woods, learn about mushrooms, cook some delicious mushroom recipes, check out funny mushroom greeting cards I made, and don't forget to get the mushroom wall calendar I make every year